Guangzhou F.C.: Becoming fully professional and match-fixing scandal

 Throughout the 1990s, the Chinese Football Association were demanding more professionalism from their football teams.
 Guangzhou was one of the first fully professional football clubs in China after the Apollo Group took over the club on 8 January 1993.
 The investment aided the manager Zhou Sui'an to help create a competitive squad.
 Hu Zhijun won the top goalscoring award.
 Guangzhou were able to gain a runners-up spot in the 1994 league season.
 The following season Zhou Sui'an left the team after having twice guided the club to a runners-up position within the league and a runners-up spot against Shanghai in the 1991 Chinese FA Cup.
 After his exit, the club were unable to replicate the same results.
 When influential international footballers Peng Weiguo and Hu Zhijun left the club, the team went into free fall and were relegated at the end of the 1998 league season.
 With the management concerned about the team's performance, an investigation was launched which discovered that Wen Junwu and three other players were in collusion with gambling groups and were immediately expelled from the club.
 In 2001, the Guangzhou Sports Bureau took over the club again.
 With significant investment coming from the Zhejiang Geely Holding Group Co., Ltd it was hoped that the club could push for promotion.
-The division was rocked by a match-fixing scandal involving Changchun Yatai, Chengdu Wuniu, Jiangsu Sainty and Zhejing Greentown.
+The division was rocked by a match-fixing scandal involving Changchun Yatai, Chengdu Wuniu, Jiangsu Sainty, and Zhejiang Greentown.
 Guangzhou's new sponsors Geely immediately pulled their funding from the team to distance themselves from the bad publicity.
 The club went through a tough transitional period until the Sunray Cave Group took over the club in 2004 and started to invest money in hopes of pushing for promotion.
 When the Guangzhou Pharmaceuticals group took over the club in 2006, they were able to realize the ambition of gaining promotion.
 The club won the 2007 second division title and entry to the Chinese Super League.